silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 ###Ubuntu 14.04
 ####Install
 There are various scenarios and some of them can get complicated.
-I am not going to describe all of them since this is a niche package.
+I am not going to describe all of them since this is a niche package. **NOTE**: You *must* have OpenSSL 1.0.1k installed (`sudo apt-get update; sudo apt-get upgrade`).
+(Ubuntu back-ports OpenSSL versions so the fix is contained in their version `1.0.1f-ubuntu2.8`.)
 #####Clean Ubuntu 14.04 System
 Before you install this package, you need to install some dependencies:
 ```